 Hairless guinea pigs have no hair due to a genetic mutation that occurred in recent decades while breeding different guinea pigs for scientific research.
 While genetic mutations occur naturally in the wild, they usually don’t become prominent, especially when the mutation doesn’t benefit the animal.

 However, because guinea pigs are domesticated animals, humans play a large role in following special or unusual genetic strains.
-Because the majority of guinea pig enthusiasts reacted positively to these specific hairless breeds they continued to breed them and this is how they became a relevant and very interesting guinea pig breed.
+Because the majority of guinea pig enthusiasts reacted positively to these specific hairless breeds, they continued to breed them.
+This is how they became a relevant and very interesting guinea pig breed.

-As mentioned above, there are two types of hairless guinea pigs, they are called the Baldwin guinea pig and the Skinny pig.
-Both breeds come in a variety of colors and patterns, however, there are some minor differences between the two that we will talk in more detail later on.
+There are two types of hairless guinea pigs, they are called the Baldwin guinea pig and the Skinny pig.
+Both breeds come in a variety of colors and patterns.
+However, there are some minor differences.

 Can Hairless Guinea Pigs Grow Hair?

 After they’ve reached maturity, hairless guinea pigs will not grow new hair.
 Keep in mind that Baldwin guinea pigs are born with hair and they lose it after a few months, while Skinny pigs retain hair on their legs, feet, and noses.

 Hairless guinea pigs live an average of 6-8 years.
 With exceptional care and a bit of luck, they can live even longer.
 For reasons that are still unclear, hairless guinea pigs tend to live longer than their long-haired counterparts.

 Are Hairless Guinea Pigs Good Pets?